Ivyson/Java-exercises/Day 4/README.md

     }
     }
 ## Similarities and Differences Between Recursive functions and iterations
-- Both make use of a control statementm repitition and a termination test
+- Both make use of a control statements, repitition and a termination test
 ```Java
 for(int i = 0; i < 5; i++){
     //TO-DO CODE HERE....
 As long as variable i is not 5, execute this code repetitively